videlalvaro/videlalvaro.github.io/_posts/2014-02-24-why-you-should-learn-erlang.md

 I've learnt Erlang from this book: [Programming Erlang: Software for a Concurrent World](http://pragprog.com/book/jaerlang/programming-erlang).

-From that book I went directly to the this guide from the official docs: [OTP Design Principles](http://www.erlang.org/doc/design_principles/des_princ.html).
+From that book I went directly to this guide from the official docs: [OTP Design Principles](http://www.erlang.org/doc/design_principles/des_princ.html).

 I've learnt about Mnesia (the Erlang database) from here: [Mnesia User's Guide](http://www.erlang.org/doc/apps/mnesia/Mnesia_chap1.html).

 Then the book [Erlang and OTP in Action](http://www.manning.com/logan/) will teach you a lot about building reliable apps with Erlang.

 As a project to learn Erlang, I tried to create a Redis clone in Erlang.
-I've never published that project, but I've learnt a lot.
+I've never published that project, but I've learnt a lot from it.

 Finally I've got hooked with RabbitMQ so from time to time I would read the source code just to learn more about Erlang.
 You can read some of those adventures [here](http://videlalvaro.github.io/internals.html) and [here](https://github.com/videlalvaro/rabbit-internals), and some slides [here](http://www.slideshare.net/old_sound/dissecting-the-rabbit).